pauljcoles/cats/part2.md

 The agent was thinking like a tester, finding gaps in specifications.
 I learned to embrace this creativity rather than suppress it - but keep it clearly labeled so humans could check the suggestions.

+## Don't Limit the AI (But Do Limit Its Authority)

+Something I decided early on: even though the AI can update Jira, I don't want it to.
+That's taking away too much control and will make people lazy.
+I need humans to decide whether other humans should do a test or not.

+Put it this way: if you make the AI limit tests to only those that are "important," and something goes wrong, it won't be the AI that gets told off.

+**The AI's role**: Prioritise and recommend
+**Your role**: Make the final calls

+Yes, the AI puts a priority on its creations.
+They're in an order, but *you* decide what actually gets done.
+The AI can be creative with requirements, suggest test scenarios, and even rate automation suitability, but humans retain control over the decisions that matter.

+**The AI won't be the one getting told off**

 ## Quick Wins You Can Implement Today

-### 1. Create Your Gold Standard (15 minutes)
+### 1. Create Your Gold Standard
 Find your best existing BDD scenario and clean it to perfection.
 This becomes your teaching example.

-### 2. Extract Minimal Rules (10 minutes)
+### 2. Extract Minimal Rules
 Ask your AI: "What rules do you need to reproduce this quality?"
 You'll get 5-10 essential principles instead of 300 lines of documentation.

-### 3. Separate Domain from Pattern (20 minutes)
+### 3. Separate Domain from Pattern
 Identify what's universal (user actions, observable results) vs domain-specific (product names, URLs, error messages).
 Put domain details in separate configuration.

-### 4. Use Pseudocode for Critical Logic (10 minutes)
+### 4. Use Pseudocode for Critical Logic
 Replace "Please assess carefully" with explicit IF/THEN logic for anything that must happen without exception.
+You don't have to write the code, just write bullet points and ask it to make the code

 ## What's Coming in Part 3

 These solutions sound good in theory, but do they actually work in practice?
 In Part 3, I'll show you:

-- **Real before/after examples**: BMW vs Mercedes contaminated scenarios transformed into universal patterns
+- **Real before/after examples**: Contaminated scenarios transformed into universal patterns
 - **The framework in action**: Complete workflow from Jira ticket to executable tests
 - **Honest assessment**: What actually works, ongoing challenges, and what it doesn't fix
 - **What Not to Automate: Smarter Test Filtering**: How to decide what should be automated vs tested manually